Marusko/Race-Timer/README.md

 If you don't time the race with RaceResult or don't want to create links, simply use the `Timer` tab to set up the timer.
 Automatic switching of timer windows is disabled.
 You can still manually switch the windows.
 ## Using the API Timer
 > Only works with RaceResult Simple API

+> You don't have to create these by hand - see [Creating the APIs automatically](#creating-the-apis-automatically)
 ### Event API link
  1. Open the event in RR website > Main Window > Access Rights/Simple API > Simple API
  2. Select **Settings** from the left dropdown menu, in the details write or copy `EventName,EventType`, and in the label write `main` :bangbang: **Important** (see the picture)